snu-dbs/prevision/slab-benchmark/prevision/README.md

 ```

 Finally, we need to put the finishing touches on the sparse matrices.
-Since the density of a SLAB-generated matrix is not accurate, we generated matrices with higher densities.
+Since the density of an SLAB-generated matrix is not accurate, we generated matrices with higher densities.
 Thus, the density of matrices should be lowered.
 The following command performs that.